fanglab/SMALR/README.txt

    - Specifies relevant file paths in the following format:
       native_cmph5: <path to native cmp.h5>
       fastq:        <path to native CCS fastq file> (optional, can specify NONE)
       wga_cmph5:    <path to WGA cmp.h5> (optional, can specify native cmp.h5 if not available)
       ref:          <path to reference that matches that used in the cmp.h5 files>
    - IMPORTANT NOTES:
       * For good results, cmp.h5 files generated from short library sequencing should be paired with the SMsn protocol.
       * Conversely, cmp.h5 files containing long library-sequenced reads are best when using the SMp protocol.
       * A CCS fastq file is only REQUIRED when the --align option is specified.
-This calls an alignment step that is used to mask out sequencing errors on each molecule. --align should never be used with the SMp protocol and long libraries, as CCS only works with short libraries.
+This calls an alignment step that is used to mask out sequencing errors on each molecule. --align should never be used with the SMp protocol and long libraries, as CCS sequencing only works with short libraries.

 ############
 Pipeline output